 It depends on a few factors.
 The DVD you get from us will be a PAL DVD.
 There are no regional settings recorded onto the disc, so there should be no problems with that.
 Most modern systems can play all TV standards.
 We can burn NTSC discs for NTSC countries, see our facebook page for a link to a TV standards website.

-Pick up, courier or we will drop off (for a fee).
+Pick up or we can courier (for a fee).

 You are welcome to collect from us, just let us know when suits you.